Behind the scenes at Holborn Tube Station – Sold Out

 Ironmongers' Hall Off Shaftesbury Place, London, United Kingdom

 This year's Installation Dinner will be held at Ironmongers' Hall on Tuesday 14 October 2025.
-This is to celebrate the Installation of Vince O'Brien as Master, as well as Sally Orton as Senior Warden and Malcolm Bacchus as Junior Warden.
-Tickets: tbc Dress: Black Tie or Livery Uniform, with Badges and Decorations Time: 6.30pm Drinks Reception 7pm Dinner 10.30pm Carriages More information on tickets will follow shortly.
-If you have any questions or issues, please contact Clare Ferrar on clareferrar@accountantslivery.org or 07828 554967
+Ironmongers' Hall is home to one of the Great Twelve Livery companies and is acknowledged as one of the finest livery halls in the City of London.
+This event is to celebrate the Installation of Vince O'Brien as Master, as well as Sally Orton as Senior Warden and Malcolm Bacchus as Junior Warden.
+Our guest speaker for this event will be Ian Simm, who is the Founder and Chief Executive of Impax Asset Management Group plc, one of the world’s leading investment managers dedicated to investing in the transition to a more sustainable economy.
+He is a member of the UK government’s Net Zero Council, which provides strategic leadership to support delivery of the government’s low carbon objectives, and its Net Zero Innovation Board, which provides strategic oversight of public sector funding of energy innovation programmes.
+Tickets: £155 Dress: Black Tie or Livery Uniform, with Badges and Decorations Time: 6.30pm Drinks Reception 7pm Dinner 10.30pm Carriages Please book online below where possible: If you have are unable to book online, please contact Clare Ferrar on clareferrar@accountantslivery.org or 07828 554967

 Help Musicians’ Festival of St Cecilia 2025 and Lunch